alphaolomi/php-cellulant/README.md

 ]);
 ```

+Refer to Features Test Cases for more usage examples.

+Refer to Tingg API documentation for the required parameters reference for each method.

 ## Notes

 -   Calling `authenticate()` is not automatic, you have to call it manually before making any request.